Popular online retailer Temu facing a class-action lawsuit in Illinois over data privacy concerns

 He said he fought those charges with his bank.

-Koenig also complains about a flood of emails from other places, not Temu, about credit offers.
+Koenig also complained about a flood of emails from other places, not Temu, about credit offers.

 Attorney Jeannie Evans says these are common issues.